 Information about critical judgments in applying accounting policies that have the most significant effect on the amounts recognized in the consolidated financial statements is included in the notes to the financial statements where applicable.

-Notes to the consolidated financial statements For the Years Ended October 31, 2015 and 2014 (Expressed in Canadian Dollars)
+Notes to the Consolidated Financial Statements Years Ended October 31, 2016 and 2015 (Expressed in Canadian Dollars)

 3. Summary of Significant Accounting Policies (continued)